To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Conclusions

 \section{Conclusions}

-This paper presents a unified explanation for representations given by sequence encoders, especially, the SAN empowered Transformer.
-Instead of a simple directed graph modeling in previous work, we re-define multigraph into multi-order-graph to accommodate a broad categories of complicated relationships inside the representations.
+This paper presents a unified explanation for representations given by SAN-based encoders, especially, the SAN empowered Transformer.
+Instead of a simple directed graph modeling in previous work, we re-define multigraph into Multi-order-Graph to accommodate broad categories of complicated relationships inside the representations.
 MoG connects not only words but also subgraphs.
-With the built relationship by MoG, which is called $n$-order dependency, we can understand diverse relationships inside representations as complicated as syntax in a unified way.
-Inspired by the proposed MoG explanation, we further propose a graph-Transformer to enhance the ability of capturing subgraph information on the SAN-based encoder.
+With the built relationship by MoG, we can understand diverse relationships inside representations in a unified way.
+Inspired by the proposed MoG explanation, we further propose a Graph-Transformer to enhance the ability to capture subgraph-aware representations on the SAN-based encoder.
 Experimental results indicate that our proposed MoG explanation for representations is empirically reasonable.